mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2023/2023-02-03-lebanese-green-beans/index.md

 ---
-blog: shalveena.com
+title: "Lebanese Green Beans"
+date: "2023-02-03"
 categories:
-- lunch-and-dinner
+  - "lunch-and-dinner"
-- recipes
+  - "recipes"
-coverImage: img_8383.jpg
-date: "2023-02-03"
 tags:
-- beans
+  - "beans"
-- cheap-vegan-eats
+  - "cheap-vegan-eats"
-- easy-vegan-dinner
+  - "easy-vegan-dinner"
-- lebanese-food
+  - "lebanese-food"
-- maxs-favourites
+  - "maxs-favourites"
-- shallys-favourites
+  - "shallys-favourites"
-- vegan
+  - "vegan"
-- vegan-recipes
+  - "vegan-recipes"
-title: Lebanese Green Beans
+coverImage: "img_8383.jpg"
 ---

 If you don't like green breans, if you think they are boring and easily overcooked, you've got to try these!